Chicks on Speed: Other artistic endeavours

-Chicks on Speed's work is not limited to one specific field, but rather encompasses various forms of creative expression, resulting in a unique and diverse body of work.
-They run a record label, Chicks On Speed Records, together with Peter Wacha, Juergen Söder and Gero Loferer (design), releasing recordings by Le Tigre, Kevin Blechdom, Planningtorock, Gustav, Ana da Silva of The Raincoats, DAT Politics, Susanne Brokesch, Kids on TV, Anat Ben-David, Angie Reed and the Girl Monster compilation series.
+Chicks on Speed's work is not limited to one specific genre, but rather encompasses various forms of creative expression, resulting in a unique and diverse body of work.
+They ran a record label, Chicks On Speed Records, together with Peter Wacha, Juergen Söder and Gero Loferer (design), releasing recordings by Le Tigre, Kevin Blechdom, Planningtorock, Gustav, Ana da Silva of The Raincoats, DAT Politics, Susanne Brokesch, Kids on TV, Anat Ben-David, Angie Reed and the Girl Monster compilation series curated by Murray-Leslie.

-Chicks on Speed's interest lies in art, something that also characterises their live performances.
-Major solo art exhibitions include Kunstverein Wolfsburg 2004, Kunstraum Innsbruck 2005, CAC Vilnius 2007, Kunstraum Kreuzberg 2010, Dundee Contemporary Arts 2011, ArtSpace Sydney, Institute of Modern Art, Brisbane 2013 and Design Hub RMIT University, Melbourne, 2014.
-Group exhibitions include "Kiss Kiss Bang Bang", Bilbao Fine Arts Museum 2007 and "Switch On the Power", Vigo, Spain 2006.
-XMas, Sell-Out, and ChicksTV.
-Chicks on Speed performed at Australian Pavilion vernisage, 55th Venice Biennale and Museum of Contemporary Art Sydney, 2013, Thyssen Bornemisza Art Contemporary 2012, Turner Prize Retrospective at the Tate in October 2007, and at MoMA in June 2006, as part of a special evening with Douglas Gordon.
+Chicks on Speed's interest lies in art, something that also characterizes their live performances.
+Major solo art exhibitions include "Synthesize" touring exhibition in 2024-28 starting at The Espai d' Art Contemporani de Castelló (EACC)(Contemporary Art Space of Castellón) 2024, ArtSpace Sydney 2013, Institute of Modern Art, Brisbane 2013 and Design Hub RMIT University, Melbourne, 2014, Dundee Contemporary Arts 2011, Kunstraum Kreuzberg 2010, CAC Vilnius 2007, Kunstverein Wolfsburg 2004 and Kunstraum Innsbruck 2005.

+Group exhibitions include "Kiss Kiss Bang Bang", Bilbao Fine Arts Museum 2007 and "Switch On the Power", Vigo, Spain 2006, XMas, Sell-Out, and ChicksTV.
+Chicks on Speed performed at the Australian Pavilion vernisage, the 55th Venice Biennale and Museum of Contemporary Art Sydney, 2013, Thyssen Bornemisza Art Contemporary 2012, Turner Prize Retrospective at the Tate in October 2007, and at MoMA in June 2006, as part of a special evening with Douglas Gordon.
 Their work with Douglas Gordon included a performance at the Centre Georges Pompidou in February 2007, Collection TBA-21 hosted a performance in Vienna in April 2007, and an exhibition at Yvonne Lambert in Paris in September 2007.

 They have been responsible for the cover art for various other artists, particularly ones signed to their label and Mego Records in Vienna.

 Chicks on Speed's focus on fashion began in 1997 with their first stage costumes; these developed into a longtime collaboration with Kathi Glas, and more recently with Peggy Noland, Ari Fish and Jeremy Scott.
 The fashion side of Chicks on Speed has grown into collaborations with independent fashion brands, including textile yardages for Crystal Ball Japan in 2007/2008, DAA (Designers Against Aids) and Hennes and Mauritz "Fashion Against Aids" in 2008.
 In 2009, Chicks on Speed and Insight launched the project, Insight on Chicks on Speed, with a range of girls' surf wear, and a song and video, titled "Super Surfer Girl".
 They are currently working on a larger collaboration with another larger brand.